ashoktamang/angular-cli/docs/design/promote.md

   3. Validation in `newPath`
       * The argument should be a directory.
       * The directory must exist. (the command doesn’t create a new directory)
-      * The directory must not contain file with same name as <oldPath>
+      * The directory must not contain file with same name as `oldPath`.
       * The owner should have read/write/execute permission of the directory.
 * Validation is done in the `BeforeRun:` if any of the validation throws an error, whole promote process is stopped.

 Process (Steps)
 ----------------
+The promote command is extended from `Ember CLI`'s [`Command`](https://github.com/ember-cli/ember-cli/blob/master/lib/models/command.js) object.
-The command will execute following tasks in order.
+The command will execute in two attribute methods of `Command` Object.

+* `beforeRun`:
+  1. Validation process is executed.
+If any of the validation steps fails, then whole process is stopped with an `Error`.
+* `run`:
   1. Parse the provided arguments to get the absolute path.
   2. Create a new instance of class ModuleResolver
   3. Store all the changes for rewriting the imports of all dependent files in memory.
   4. Store all the changes for rewriting the imports of the moved file itself in memory.
   5. Apply all the changes.
   6. Move the file and its associated files to new path.